pietronvll/spectraformer/logbook.md

 #### May 30, 2025

 I guess the main reason why the loss can go up during the training (and, therefore, triggering the patience mechanism) - is the LR schedule.
 In particular, its "warm-up" part.
-Let,s try to put warm-up steps to zero?
+Let's try to put warm-up steps to zero?
 No. I'm introducing configs.warmup_coeff, where its value is a multiplier of peak value.
 Also added back compatibility with default value 0.1.

 Let's try it with **min57** with 3 GPUs of today.
 And let's keep maybe 5 last checkpoints not to make a lot of them for space issues.